-I like strip clubs and though I don’t go to them.
+I like strip clubs even though I don’t go to them.
 I know it sounds kind of weird, but you’re hard pressed to get me through those doors.
-Strip clubs are, after all, designed to please your wallet.
+Strip clubs are, after all, designed to bleed your wallet.
 You’re putting out a lot of money and get nothing in return, save for a good feeling that is.
 Much like going to a casino, it’s about the experience.
 I would just rather have cheaper experiences, but I do appreciate that they’re there.
-I feel it’s an interesting setting that add something to a film, a bit of edge and debt that hangs over the rest of the picture.
+I feel it’s an interesting setting that adds something to a film, a bit of edge and depth that hangs over the rest of the picture.
 That is if it’s done correctly.
 Rose McGowan, Cassandra Peterson, and countless others have graced the strip stage in a film or two, and those images remain embedded in our mind.
-Planet terror and working girls are just two of many films set in and around the strip club, but one of my favorites is 1968’s Mantis in Lace.
+Planet Terror and Working Girls are just two of many films set in and around the strip club, but one of my favorites is 1968’s Mantis in Lace.

 Mantis in lace opens up in a strip club, so you know, it’s a good start.
 Lila does her dance routine happily and a bit slinky.
 She makes eye contact with a guy who I’m sure in 1968 look pretty cool, but watching him now, he just looks like an ass hole.
 But I guess I shouldn’t judge.
 Would Lila leaves the stage we are blessed with an extra treat.
 A dancer who follows her is ridiculously gorgeous with breast-fed are dare I say stupendous.
 The camera noses of their holds on them pretty much near five minutes.
 For you trivia buffs out there Jimmy Bickert noted this film as inspiration for his strip scene in Dear God No!